Audi A3 review

 If you stick with standard suspension, you’ll notice that Audi has traded some handling ability in favour of comfort – which is no bad thing.
 The A3 still handles well - even though it’s a bit uninvolving - but it now rides over bumps better, with just a hint of firmness.
 You can have standard suspension on Sport and S-Line models, or for no extra cost get sportier settings.
 Our pick of the engines are the sweet 1.6-litre TDI and the clever 1.4 petrol – neither are especially quick, but both drive well.
 The 1.8-litre petrol is faster but also more expensive to run, while the 2.0 TDI is impressively efficient but a bit gruff.

 The third-generation Audi A3 received a full five-star Euro NCAP crash test rating, with 95 per cent in the adult occupant protection category.
 As well as the expected full complement of airbags, stability systems and anti-lock brakes, the A3 can be bought with a whole host of electronic driver assistance systems.
 They include radar-controlled cruise control to maintain your distance to the car in front, lane keeping assistant to stop you wandering on the motorway, traffic sign detection and a pre-sense system to prepare the car in the event of an accident.
 You can even have your A3 park itself.
-The previous-generation A3 finished 72nd in the 2012 Driver Power reliability survey, having dropped 34 positions in just 12 months.
-Plus, Audi as a brand finished a distinctly average 15th out of 30.
-But as the main problems owners of the old A3 had were with its stiff suspension, high running costs and poor standard equipment, the new car should fare better.
+However, it finished a disappointing 110th in the 2013 Driver Power reliability survey.
+The main problems owners of the old A3 had were with its stiff suspension, high running costs and poor standard equipment, the new car should fare better.

 The A3’s dimensions have been carried over almost unchanged, but that doesn’t mean you won’t notice the extra space on offer.
 The new car isn’t any longer than the car it replaces, but its wheelbase has been stretched to create more room for passengers.
 It’s wider, too, so the driver and front passenger sit further apart for more elbow room.
 Getting into the back of the three-door model isn’t too tricky, but legroom is still a little bit tight for taller adults.
 There’s an extra 15 litres of boot space, which means it now offers 365 litres with the rear seats in place or a maximum 1,100 litres with them folded.
 These figures are a little disappointing when compared to rivals such as the BMW 1 Series (which offers 360 and 1,200 litres) and the Mk7 Golf, which manages 380 and 1,270 litres.
 However, if you do need extra space and you don’t mind paying an extra £620, the five-door A3 Sportback has a 380-litre boot, and you can fold the rear seats down to create a 1,220-litre load area.